John Trevelyan (censor): Career

 establishing good relations with film-makers and film-company executives, and he often visited studios to watch films being shot, encouraging producers to show him unfinished scripts so that he could advise on whether acceptance was likely.
 He managed to keep a balanced view, and was widely respected for his tolerant and reasonable approach.

 Trevelyan wrote a book on his experiences entitled What the Censor Saw, which was published in 1973.

-Trevelyan was a critic of the early James Bond films; when GoldenEye was released in 1995, the villain of the film was named Alec Trevelyan, allegedly in reference to John Trevelyan.
+Trevelyan was a critic of the early James Bond films, arguing that they contributed to the increase in cinematic violence during the 1960s.
+According to the popular myth, the villain of the 1995 James Bond movie GoldenEye - Alec Trevelyan - was named after John Trevelyan.

 In an episode of the British comedy TV show Monty Python's Flying Circus, an animated sketch shows a hand removing a fig leaf from a representation of Michelangelo's David, only to reveal the cartoon face of Trevelyan, who informs the viewer: "We're not about to allow this sort of smut to be shown on screen."